 Uber Accident Attorney Advises on How to Act at the Scene of an Accident

 The obligation refers not only to drivers but also to Uber clients.
 Drivers should report the accident to the police and their insurer.
 Uber clients should report it in the Uber app.
-Just to be safe, they should keep records of their report.
-Common examples include witnesses, screen prints, and call records.
+Just to be safe, they should keep records of their reports.
+Common examples include witnesses, screenprints, and call records.
 This way, if Uber denies receiving their report or challenges their status as clients, the claimant can fight back.

 Gather information and evidence.